Naomi Campbell hit by fashion racism

 Video

-The British supermodel says she was rejected from a recent campaign because of her "skin colour".
+The British supermodel says she was told a photo campaign would not be used because of the "colour of [her] skin".

-Naomi Campbell was speaking in Lagos, Nigeria, where she is attending the Arise Fashion week, an event that showcases diversity and the best fashion designers from across Africa.

-She told the BBC's Mayeni Jones that she was baffled when her picture wasn't used, given her family 'genes'.

 -